stonepillar/Install/README.md

 3. Then use command **git push -u origin master** push local files to remote repository.
 4. Note: You must **git commit** before **git push**.
 5. Two **space** in the line end used for paragraph.
+6. Git don't check the working directory name, so the local directory name maybe not equal to the remote repository name.